Immigration policy of the Biden administration: Deportations

 The administration also issued a pause on deportations from the Department of Homeland Security for the first 100 days of Biden's presidency.

 On January 22, 2021, Texas Attorney General Ken Paxton sued the Biden administration on the grounds of violating Biden's written pledge to cooperatively work with the State of Texas.

 On January 26, 2021, federal judge Drew B. Tipton blocked the Biden administration's 100-day deportation memorandum, citing that the state of Texas would indeed "suffer imminent and irreparable harm" and the restraining order requested by Paxton would not harm the administration nor the public.

+In July 2021, Biden resumed "expedited removal" of certain Central American families to be sent back in weeks instead of years.
 In January 2022 the Biden administration deported Venezuelan migrants to Colombia without a chance to seek asylum after entering the United States from Mexico.
-The U.S. Department of Homeland Security declare it would deport Venezuelans to Colombia “on a regular basis", limited to migrants that resided in Colombia previously.
+The U.S. Department of Homeland Security declared it would deport Venezuelans to Colombia “on a regular basis", limited to migrants that resided in Colombia previously.

 In October, the Biden administration invoked Title 42, a Trump era measure, to expel Venezuelan migrants to Mexico.
 Amnesty International and Human Rights Watch criticized the decision.
 On November 15, 2022, the United States District Court for the District of Columbia ruled that expulsions under Title 42 were a violation of the Administrative Procedure Act and that it was an “arbitrary and capricious" violation of the Act.
 The ruling required the United States government to process all asylum seekers under immigrant law as previous to Title 42's implementation.
 The ruling was celebrated by the ACLU, a plaintiff in the case.

-Mexico
+In response to the ruling, a group of states seeking to keep the policy in place appealed to the U.S. Supreme Court, and on December 19, 2022, Chief Justice John Roberts temporarily maintained Title 42 and stayed the decision by Judge Emmet G. Sullivan.
+In the year after Title 42 ended, the Biden administration deported more people than in any year since 2010.

+As of February 2024, Biden nonetheless deported or expelled a smaller share of migrants who crossed the border than Donald Trump did.
+Deportations by ICE also fell to an average of 35,000 per year, versus 80,000 a year during Trump's presidency.

+On December 19, 2024, ICE reported that deportations had surged to a 10-year high under the Biden administration with 271,000 unauthorized immigrants deported in fiscal year 2024, surpassing the Trump-era high of 267,000 deportations in 2019.
+The numbers were noted to be the highest since the 316,000 deportations in 2014 during the Obama administration.
+ICE stated that increased deportations came from efforts to streamline the deportation process and diplomatic efforts with countries to take back more deportees.
+The numbers did not include removals and returns of migrants at the border, which had sharply increased following Biden's June Executive Order.